Shivam648/Plasma_Donor/README.md

 <h1>Work Flow</h1>

-<p>The person who wants to donate his/her plasma need to register and create his/her profile first in our application providing required information which are name, blood group, phone number and address.</p>
+<p>The person who wants to donate his/her plasma need to register and create his/her profile first in our application providing required information which are name, blood group, phone number and address.<br>
-<p>Patients who need plasma also need to create account, register his/her required information.</p>
+Patients who need plasma also need to create account, register his/her required information.</p>